 Once you’ve narrowed your list, it’s time to take tours.
 All CCRCs offer scheduled visits that allow you to check out the facilities.

 Some communities will allow a potential resident to stay for a day and night.
 This will enable them to experience the facility fully and speak to other residents.

 When visiting a CCRC, ask about the day-to-day care process and the qualifications of staff members.
 You want to make your parent will have everything they need.
 This can also be an opportunity to see and experience the facility yourself.
 You can inspect its cleanliness, security, and maintenance.
 This gives you an in-depth view of how suitable the facility is.

 Most residents who choose a CCRC live there for the rest of their lives.
 That’s why facilities require potential residents to go through a screening process.

-To be eligible for residence at a CCRC, your parent will need to be in good health.
+To be eligible for residence at a CCRC, your parent must be in good health.
 There are also minimum and maximum age limits.

-If your parent meets the health requirements, you still need to read the fine print in the contract before signing.
+If your parent meets the health requirements, you must read the contract’s fine print before signing.
 It should outline how they provide different levels of care and when a resident moves from one level to the next.